-Salamanders and newts have sensitive and porous skin and are very susceptible to changes in their environment.
-When setting up a tank for these species, try to emulating the natural habitat of the species of salamander or newt, and ensure the quality of the environment is carefully monitored and maintained.
+Salamanders and newts have sensitive and porous skin; they are very susceptible to changes in their environment.
+When setting up a tank for these species, try to emulate the natural habitat of the particular species of salamander or newt.
+Once established, continue to ensure the quality of the environment is carefully monitored and maintained.

 Terrestrial (Land) Tank

-These are set up to approximate the environment favored by land dwelling salamanders.
-This sort of terrarium should provide areas of light and dark, damp substrate with leaves and or moss, and shelters made form rocks or small logs.
+Land tanks are set up to approximate the environment favored by land-dwelling salamanders.
+This sort of terrarium should provide areas of light and dark, a damp substrate with leaves and or moss, and shelters made from rocks or small logs.
 Sufficient humidity must be maintained along with damp retreats.
 Generally, moss can retain enough water to provide the moisture/humidity needs of terrestrial salamanders.
 Water can also be provided in a shallow container as a water source and to help maintain the humidity.
-However, terrestrial species are not strong swimmers so the water must be shallow, and placing rocks or sticks in the water will help the salamander stay out of trouble (and will also prevent any prey insects such as crickets from drowning).
+Terrestrial species are not strong swimmers so the water must be shallow.
+Placing rocks or sticks in the water will help the salamander stay out of trouble (and will also prevent any prey insects such as crickets from drowning).
 A secure cover should be used; a screened cover helps with ventilation, but the top may need to be partly covered to maintain the necessary humidity.

-Substrate can be a soil and moss combination, or simply peat and sphagnum moss.
+The substrate can be a soil and moss combination, or simply peat and sphagnum moss.
 A layer of gravel can be used to line the bottom of the tank.
-Some species will use soil for burrowing, and mixing peat moss into the soil will help prevent packing of the soil and also increase its moisture retention ability.
-Keep in mind when creating the terrarium environment that the substrate will have to be changed as it becomes soiled, and the more elaborate the set up the more difficult cleaning becomes.
-For larger species or groups of salamanders will need to have their enclosures cleaned more frequently.
+Some species will use soil for burrowing.
+Mixing peat moss into the soil will help prevent packing of the soil and also increase its moisture retention ability.
+Keep in mind when creating the terrarium environment that the substrate will have to be changed as it becomes soiled.
+The more elaborate the setup, the more difficult cleaning becomes.
+For larger species or groups of salamanders, you will need to clean the enclosures more frequently.

-Shelters can be crated with rocks (make little caves), pieces of clay pots, or pieces of wood or bark.
+Shelters can be created with rocks (make little caves), pieces of clay pots, or pieces of wood or bark.
 Terrestrial salamanders are fairly secretive and will spend a great deal of time under shelter.
-Therefore, placing shelters along the perimeter of the tank so you will be able to observe them through the glass.
-For very secretive species, black paper taped to the glass will provide the necessary privacy, and can be removed briefly to view the salamander.
+Place shelters along the perimeter of the tank so you will be able to observe them through the glass.
+For very secretive species, black paper taped to the glass will provide the necessary privacy and can be removed briefly to view the salamander.

-This type of set up combines terrestrial and aquatic elements.
-A land area where the newt can bask with a transition to an aquatic area which can be quite deep is provided.
+This type of set up combines terrestrial and aquatic elements, including a land area where the newt can bask with a transition to an aquatic area which can be quite deep.
 The land area can be set up simply by piling gravel and moss above the water level, but it is easier in the long term to separate the land and water areas with a piece of plastic or plexiglass placed across the aquarium and sealed with aquarium grade silicone sealant.

-Aquariums are used for aquatic species (such as the axolotl), and provide a bit of a challenge due to the amount of waste salamanders produce, and their sensitivity to changes in their environment.
-Salamanders excrete a good deal of ammonia in their waste, and in the wild this waste is quickly diluted and carried away from the salamander's skin.
-In an aquarium, the salamander is essentially trapped with its waste, and the difficulty comes in keeping the water clean enough to keep the salamander healthy.
+Aquariums are used for aquatic species (such as the axolotl) and provide a bit of a challenge due to the amount of waste salamanders produce and their sensitivity to changes in their environment.
+Salamanders excrete a good deal of ammonia in their waste.
+In the wild, this waste is quickly diluted and carried away from the salamander's skin.
+In an aquarium, the salamander is essentially trapped with its waste.
+It can be difficult to keep the water clean enough to maintain the salamander's health.

 What Kind of Water?

 Some experts recommend using commercially bottled spring (not distilled) water for housing amphibians.
-Tap water should always be treated with de-chlorinating tablets or solution, or left standing for at least 24 hours before adding to an aquarium to allow the added chlorine to dissipate.
-The use of rainwater is acceptable as long as it is checked for appropriate pH - it is often too acidic.
-Pond water is best avoided - it can be contaminated with pollutants or parasites that can be injurious to captive amphibians.
+Tap water should always be treated with de-chlorinating tablets or solution or left standing for at least 24 hours before adding to an aquarium.
+This allows the added chlorine to dissipate.
+The use of rainwater is acceptable as long as it is checked for appropriate pH since it is often too acidic.
+Pond water is best avoided; it can be contaminated with pollutants or parasites that can be injurious to captive amphibians.

-Under gravel filters work well in set ups that include gravel, since once established they support beneficial bacteria that convert ammonia to harmless nitrites.
-This type of filter can also be used in very shallow pools, even those set up in terrestrial terrariums.
-They also have the advantage of not creating strong currents, which can cause problems for smaller species.
-Because debris is pulled down into the gravel with this system the gravel will have to be cleaned (e.g. with a gravel washer) regularly.
+Under gravel filters work well in setups that include gravel since they support beneficial bacteria that convert ammonia to harmless nitrites.
+This type of filter can also be used in very shallow pools, even in terrestrial terrariums.
+They also have the advantage of not creating strong currents which can cause problems for smaller species.
+Because debris is pulled down into the gravel with this system, the gravel will have to be cleaned (e.g. with a gravel washer) regularly.

-There are a variety of other filter types available that are also effective.
-Inside corner filters with external air pumps are also a good choice for smaller salamanders since they do not create strong currents and also establish the beneficial ammonia converting bacteria.
-Whenever a filter is changed, add some used filter material to the new to speed the colonization of the good bacteria.
-Some of the stronger filters such as external filters are probably best reserved for the larger species that won't be stressed by strong water currents.
+There are a variety of other filter types that are also effective.
+Inside corner filters with external air pumps are a good choice for smaller salamanders since they do not create strong currents and also establish the beneficial ammonia converting bacteria.
+Whenever a filter is changed, add some used filter material to the new one to speed the colonization of the good bacteria.
+Some of the stronger filters are probably best reserved for the larger species that won't be stressed by strong water currents.

 Ammonia is a waste product excreted by amphibians (and other animals, particularly aquatic species) that is dangerous if allowed to accumulate in their environment.
-The best way to prevent accumulation of ammonia is to use adequate filtration and replace water (not simply adding water, but draining and adding more).
+The best way to prevent the accumulation of ammonia is to use adequate filtration and replace the water.
 About 20-25% of the water should be replaced every week or every other week (you may want to get an ammonia test kit to see how fast ammonia levels accumulate).
-Even if changing from dirty tank to clean water, do it gradually, as the shock of changing water chemistry can be harmful even if it is an improvement in overall water quality (never do a full water change!).
+Even if changing from a dirty tank to clean water, do it gradually, as the shock of changing water chemistry can be harmful and never do a full water change.

 pH and Water Quality